100 Eastvale Pl, Stobcross Rd, Glasgow G3 8QG

 Supported by Institut français du Royaume-Uni, Justė Kostikovaitė at Lithuanian Culture Institute and Lithuanian Embassy in the United Kingdom and Theodore Gin

 Ticketed event, advance booking is essential.
-(Booking not yet open)
+Tickets can be reserved here.

 As part of the Gi2020 opening events at SWG3, Civic Room present Hubris, a programme of performances with artists Christian Noelle Charles, Liv Fontaine, William Joys and Wassili Widmer.